ViktorGyorgy/DrawTogether/Readme.md

 # About the project
 A drawing party game which is based on object detection.
 The game has two game modes:
-  - Competitive: Players have to draw something as creative/funny as possible, the funniest wins.
+  - Competitive: Players must choose an image and replace certain objects on it with their own drawings.
+The creation voted as the funniest by other players wins.
-  - Cooperative: Everybody draws on the same photo, instead of different objects.
-This is for making memorable photos more interesting, together.
+  - Cooperative: everybody draws on the same canvas instead of different environments.
+This game mode is for making memorable photos more interesting together.

 ## Competitive mode

 ### Uploading phase

-Every player uploads an image, and chooses a word that was detected on the image.
+Every player uploads an image, and chooses a word from a list of entities detected on the image.
 > <p>
 >    <image src='/images/garden_gnomes.jpg' height="355px"/>
 >    <image src='/images/word_for_garden_gnomes.png' height="355px"/>